 Positive Reviews Of The General Insurance

 “Really easy and quick!
 My quote went down even more as I went through the process, making them the cheapest I had found!
-We got a 1-year quote and locked in even cheaper than a 6-month quote from other competitors!”
+We got a one-year quote and locked in even cheaper than a six-month quote from other competitors!”

 “Wow, I’m surprised [by] how cheap it is compared to the others I looked over.
 This had the best deal and most affordable rate even with accidents and speed tickets!”

 “I paid for a year policy.
 Paid the whole thing off so I wouldn’t have a bill for a year.
 After three months, they are billing me again with an outrageous raise in my rates and nothing has changed.”

 “Yeah, they have cheap insurance and will insure anybody, but when you have an accident, they do nothing to help you.
 My daughter got [rear-ended] by somebody with a suspended license and totaled her car, and The General has done absolutely nothing to help her.
 No rental.
 No help with medical.
 No help going after the other person’s insurance company… So while they have cheap insurance, they won’t do anything for you if you get in an accident.”

 The General Car Insurance Rating: 3.8 Stars

 We rate The General 3.8 out of 5.0 stars.
 High-risk drivers can find good coverage with the provider in most states, including SR-22 coverage.
 But according to The General insurance reviews, coverage can be expensive and the claims process difficult to navigate.